-Dr. Taylor Rogers (she/her) is a decolonial feminist scholar and artist in Chicago.
+Dr. Taylor Rogers (she/they) is a decolonial feminist scholar and artist in Chicago.
 She currently teaches Philosophy at Loyola University while pursuing other collaborative art projects.
 Dr. Rogers finished her PhD in Philosophy (with a certificate in Gender & Sexuality Studies) in August 2021 from Northwestern University, where she researched the role of emotional numbness in perpetuating oppression.
 Dr. Rogers has been invited to give presentations at universities like Brown, UCLA, Colombia, and others, and has published in leading feminist philosophy journals like Hypatia.
 Her latest multi-media research project with Indiana-based cinematographer Lillian Walker, "NOA: A Music Film," explores the liberatory role of grief using philosophy, music, dance, poetry, cinematography, and more.
 She is also working on a book project, Knowing How to Feel, which can be seen as the literary counterpart to the music film.
-Dr. Rogers has released three full-length albums to date, and has toured all over the US, performing in various Midwest festivals like Oberlin FolkFest and BAMfest, and most notably, on NPR's radio show Sessions at Studio A. Her art has had coverage from esteemed taste makers like Folk Radio UK, Chicago's Broadway World, Substream, and others.
+Dr. Rogers has released three full-length albums to date (Taylor's Spotify), and has toured all over the US, performing in various Midwest festivals like Oberlin FolkFest and BAMfest, and most notably, on NPR's radio show Sessions at Studio A. Her art has had coverage from esteemed taste makers like Folk Radio UK, Chicago's Broadway World, Substream, and others.
 All of her work is inspired by themes of connection, of presence, and of embracing the depth of our emotional lives so necessary for collective healing.